Quantifying mandibular positioning error and simulated temporomandibular joint-space changes in patient-specific occlusal splints: Related Work

+Occlusal positioning splints are used to impose a selected relationship between the maxilla and mandible.
+In conventional clinical workflows, the occlusal surface may be adjusted manually.
+Digital workflows, in contrast, allow the maxilla--mandible relationship to be defined computationally and transferred directly to the splint geometry.

-Superimposing the maxillary and mandibular models from both acquisitions in a common coordinate system enabled determination of the transformation of the mandible from the habitual occlusal position to the therapeutic position.
-Following 3D printing of the resulting splints, intraoral scans of the dental arches were carried out with the positioning splint attached.
+In previous work \cite{Pojda2019,TOMAKA2025104527}, positioning splints were fabricated using habitual occlusion and a therapeutic mandibular position recorded with an intraoral scanner.
+Superimposition of the maxillary and mandibular models in a common coordinate system enabled determination of the transformation from habitual occlusion to the target position.
+After fabrication by 3D printing, additional intraoral scans with the splint in place were used to evaluate the achieved configuration.
+Under these conditions, splint positioning accuracy on the order of 0.2~mm was reported \cite{Pojda2019,TOMAKA2025104527}.

-Modern intraoral scanners generally provide high accuracy, often with trueness and precision values in the range of a few tens of micrometers.
-Given this accuracy, positioning precision of the splint on the order of 0.2~mm was achieved.
-A different situation occurs when dental arch morphology and mandibular motion data are acquired using separate imaging techniques.
+A more complex situation arises when dental morphology, facial geometry, mandibular motion, and CBCT-derived anatomical structures are acquired using different imaging modalities.
+In such cases, multimodal registration and transformation management become essential parts of the measurement chain, and their errors may propagate to both the designed splint and the simulated TMJ configuration.